Typhmus/Proposal/README.md

 **D.**   If an A-Team decides to call up a B-Teamer, and has a full roster, then they will need to drop one of their players.
 That player will also be put into the A-Team DPW.
 If they don't get picked up to another A-Team, then they go to the B-Team DPW. -- Proceeds to Step C.

-**E.**   Free Agency ends at the second-to-last week of the regular season.
-The DPW will continue until the last week.

-**G.**   If a B-Team player is banned from playing for their team or banned in anyway that prevents them from playing, then their team will recieve a movement change based on the round that the banned player was drafted.
-The movement change will only give them higher priority in the FA Waiver Wire.

-This is only a repersentation of what it will be like (Based on the current season).

-    - Round 1:  +5
-    - Round 2:  +4
-    - Round 3:  +3
-    - Round 4:  +3
-    - Round 5:  +3
-    - Round 6:  +2
-    - Round 7:  +2
-    - Round 8:  +2
-    - Round 9:  +1
-    - ROund 10: +1

 **WHAT DOES THIS SOLVE?**